Stray Pet Policy

 If you have found a stray cat in Isabella County, the best option is to check for the following:

 #1 Does the cat have an ear tip?
-An ear tip - where the top left portion of the ear has been removed while the cat was under anesthesia for spay/neuter surgery - is a sign of a healthy and cared for cat.
+An ear tip - where the top left portion of the ear has been removed while the cat was being spayed/neutered - is a sign of a healthy and cared for cat.
 These cats are free-roaming in the community and may or may not be socialized.
 They often have multiple caregivers and do not need human intervention.
+If the cat is feral (unsocialized and won't approach humans) but not yet ear tipped, we recommend utilizing the Trap-Neuter-Return method.
+Feral cats cannot be socialized and must live in a safe outdoor environment.

 #2 Does the cat have a collar?
 Friendly cats with collars are typically owned cats who are allowed to go outside.
 If the cat is in a potentially unsafe situation, move the cat a safe distance away but do not remove them altogether from their neighborhood.
 Removal from their familiar surroundings will result in them being unable to find their way back home, doing more damage than good.

 #3 Does the cat appear to be injured or sick?
 Sick or injured cats may react aggressively out of fear, so it is best to use caution when approaching them.
-If you have found an injured or sick cat, please contact HATS at (989) 775-0830 during business hours for further assistance.
+If you have found an injured or sick cat in Isabella County, call us for further assistance.
+We will assess the situation and determine if an immediate intake is required.
+If it is outside of our regular business hours you can call a local veterinary office for advice or keep the cat comfortable until we reopen.

 What if I’m not looking to keep the cat I’ve found?

 If you have found a healthy stray cat, please call HATS at (989) 775-0830 and we can place you on the waiting list.
 If you are unable to keep the cat with you and do not have family members or friends who are able to assist, please place the cat back in its environment when it is safe to do so.